Warrant (American band): Post Jani Lane (2009–2011)

 In December 2010 Turner and Dixon appeared with longtime friend David Castagno on RadioScreamer to discuss Warrant's long and successful career as well as the band's next album plans.

 On January 27, 2011, Allen announced that the bass and drums for fourteen songs for Warrant's next album had been completed, with the rhythm guitar parts for seven also completed.

 The release of the new album, titled Rockaholic, on May 13, 2011, in Europe and May 17, 2011, in North America was confirmed by Frontiers Records.
 It subsequently peaked at number 22 on the Billboard Top Hard Rock Albums chart.
 The album features two new music videos for the singles: "Life's a Song" and "Home".

-The Rockaholic Tour of Canada and the US with label mates Whitesnake as well as Cinderella and fellow Sunset Strip Kings Poison, had Warrant playing over 50 dates in support of the album.
+The Rockaholic Tour of Canada and the U.S. with labelmates Whitesnake as well as Cinderella and fellow Sunset Strip Kings Poison, had Warrant playing over 50 dates in support of the album.

 Death of Jani Lane (2011)

 On Thursday evening, August 11, 2011, the Los Angeles Police Department announced that Jani Lane, 47, former lead singer (1986–2004, 2008), had been found dead.
 It was confirmed that Lane was officially pronounced dead by fire department personnel who responded to a call shortly before 5:30 p.m. at a Comfort Inn hotel on the 20100 block of Ventura Boulevard in Woodland Hills, California.
 Lane died of acute alcohol poisoning.

-A public memorial concert for the late Jani Lane – with performances by fellow metal rock bands, including Great White, Slammin' Gladys, Quiet Riot and L.A.
+A public memorial concert for Lane – with performances by fellow metal rock bands, including Great White, Slammin' Gladys, Quiet Riot and L.A.
 Guns — was held on Monday, August 29, 2011, at the Key Club in Hollywood, California.

 Recent events (2012–present)

-In 2016, Warrant guitarist Allen announced that the band intends to enter a recording studio in the fall (possibly in Nashville or Los Angeles) to begin its follow up to 2011's Rockaholic.
+In 2016, Warrant guitarist Allen announced that the band intended to enter a recording studio in the fall (possibly in Nashville or Los Angeles) to begin its follow up to 2011's Rockaholic.
 The band already had nine new songs fully demoed and another 20 ideas "floating around".

 On May 12, 2017, Warrant released their ninth studio album, Louder Harder Faster.
 The album features a remake of the classic Merle Haggard song "I Think I'll Just Stay Here and Drink" as the first single and the 'Professional Bull Riders' new "party anthem".
 The official video premiered at an official kickoff party at St Louis in Ballpark Village on February 25, accompanied by a live performance.
 The clip was filmed in Anaheim.
 The band also released the single and music video for the album's title track "Louder Harder Faster" on May 4, 2017.
-The album charted at #19 on the Billboard Top Independent Albums chart.
+The album charted at No. 19 on the Billboard Top Independent Albums chart.

 Currently, Robbie Crane is playing bass for Warrant on the first few shows coming back from Covid 19 freeze on live shows.